kristinemlarson/gnssrefl/README.md

 ### gnssir <a name="module3"></a>

-This is the main driver for the GNSS interferometric reflectometry code.
+This is the main driver for the GNSS-IR code.
 You need a set of instructions for **gnssir** which are made using **make_json_input**.
 The inputs for **make_json_input** are: